Create a BandwidthPart. This internally creates a carrier with 24 resource blocks.

 • indent (int) – The number of indentation characters.

-• title (str or None) – If specified, it is used as a title for the printed information.
-If None (default), the text “Carrier Properties:” is used for the title.
+• title (str or None) – If specified, it is used as the title for the printed information.
+If None (the default), the text “Carrier Properties:” is used for the title.

-• getStr (Boolean) – If True, returns a text string instead of printing it.
+• getStr (bool) – If True, returns a string instead of printing it.

 Returns: